Connect with us

 Although most cows recover, farmers said the outbreaks have disrupted their careful timing around when cattle milk, breed, and birth calves.

-Farmers want answers that would with further research, but the spirit of collaboration that existed in the first months of the Texas outbreak has fractured.
+Farmers want answers that would come with further research, but the spirit of collaboration that existed in the first months of the Texas outbreak has fractured.
 Federal restrictions have triggered a backlash from farmers who find them unduly punishing, given that pasteurized milk and cooked beef from dairy cattle appear to pose no risk to consumers.

 The rules, such as prohibiting infected cattle from interstate travel for 30 days, pose a problem for farmers who move pregnant cattle to farms that specialize in calving, to graze in states with gentler winters, and to return home for milking.
 “When the federal order came out, some producers said, ‘I’m going to quit testing,’” Bohl said.